Synthesizing Strong-Coupling Kohn-Luttinger Superconductivity in 2D Van der Waals materials

-\textit{Spinful model and effects of $U_{lm}(r)$ -} In the spinful model of Eq.~\ref{eq:hamil}, twofold competing effects can influence interlayer KL pairing relative to the spinless case: (1) the extra spin degree of freedom in the middle layer can enhance pairing by offering an additional polarization channel mediating attraction; (2) on the other hand, strong on-site repulsion $U_o$ between opposite-spin electrons induces local electron–hole pairs ($i.e.$, local moments), which is detrimental to interlayer electron-electron pairing.
-How $T_c$ of KL SC changes in the spinful model is therefore determined by the balance between these two opposing mechanisms.
+For the spinful model of Eq.~\ref{eq:hamil}, twofold competing effects can influence interlayer KL pairing relative to the spinless case: (1) the extra spin degree of freedom in the middle layer can enhance pairing by offering an additional polarization channel; (2) on the other hand, strong on-site repulsion $U_o$ between opposite-spin electrons induces local electron–hole pairs ($i.e.$, local moments), which is detrimental to interlayer electron-electron pairing.
+The balance between these two opposing mechanisms then affects $T_c$ in the spinful model.

-We examine the influence of both the on-site $U_o$ and long-range $U_{lm}(r)$ on $V^*$ in Fig.~\ref{fig:ur}.
-For $U_{lm}(r)$, as a concrete example, we consider its intra-layer nearest-neighbor (NN) component, denoted as $U_{nn} \equiv U_{ll} (|r|=1)$.
-Fig.~\ref{fig:ur}a shows that at $U_{nn}=0$, the spinfull model (at $U_o = 8t, U=4t$) yields a significantly smaller effective attraction $V^{*}$ compared to the corresponding spinless model ( dashed line, without $U_o$, and $U=4t, U_{nn} = 0$), confirming that $U_o$ suppresses KL pairing.
-As $U_{nn}$ increases, $V^{*}$ grows in the spinful case, and it exceeds the spinless value once $U_{nn} > 2t$.
-This finding indicates that $U_{nn}$ in fact boosts KL pairing.
-This is because long-range Coulomb repulsions generally promotes charge density wave (CDW) fluctuations, which intrinsically suppresses the detrimental local moment effect induced by $U_o$.
+We examine influence of both on-site $U_o$ and NN repulsion $U_{nn}$ on $V^*$ in Fig.~\ref{fig:ur}c and Fig.~\ref{fig:ur}d at $U_o = 8t, U=4t$.
+Fig.~\ref{fig:ur}c shows that at $U_{nn}=0$, the spinfull model yields a smaller $V^{*}$ compared to the corresponding spinless model ( dashed line, without $U_o$, and $U=4t, U_{nn} = 0$), confirming that $U_o$ suppresses KL pairing.
+As $U_{nn}$ increases, $V^{*}$ grows and exceeds the spinless value once $U_{nn} \gtrsim 2t$.
+We note that long-range Coulomb repulsions can promote charge density wave (CDW) fluctuations, hence suppressing the detrimental local moments induced by $U_o$.
+This could be another route that $U(r)$ enhances $V^*$ in spinful cases.
 At a higher filling $n=0.8$ (Fig.~\ref{fig:ur}b), $V^{*}$ is also seen enhanced by $U_{nn}$.
 In this case, the spinful model already gives a larger $V^{*}$ than its spinless counterpart even at $U_{nn} =0$.
-This is expected, because, far away from half-filling ($n \gg 0.5$), local moments are suppressed by doping, thus the additional polarization channel effect in the spinful model becomes predominant, which results in a large $V^*$.
+This is expected, because, far away from half-filling, local moments are suppressed by doping, thus the additional polarization channel effect in spinful model becomes predominant, which results in a larger $V^*$.